 It’s important to regularly feed tomato plants with a high-potash liquid fertiliser, and remove side shoots from your tomato plants; checking for side shoots from the base of the plant, right to the top of the plant as you go.
-You want your tomato plants to produce tomatoes, not an abundance of side shoots, so this simple task really is worthwhile.
+You want your tomato plants to produce a good harvest of tomatoes, not an abundance of side shoots, so this simple task really is worthwhile.

-There are so many wonderful vegetables you can grow now: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, lettuce, endive, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and chard.
+There are so many wonderful vegetables you can grow now; sow seeds of: pumpkins, squash, courgettes, chicory, cucumbers, spring onions, broad beans, runner beans, French beans, Borlotti beans, broccoli, lettuce, endive, peas, mange tout, kohlrabi, sweetcorn, beetroot, carrots, radishes, turnips, kale, leaf beet, and chard.

 If you’ve planted potatoes and have young shoots appearing now, draw up the soil around the plants to form a ridge or mound, which will protect the emerging shoots from frost.
 If you’ve any potatoes left to plant, now’s the time – don’t forget!

 Mow lawns weekly; apply a lawn feed if you haven’t already done so.
 Remove any perennial weeds from your lawns.

 Water newly planted trees or shrubs regularly if the weather is dry.
 Give your plants a really good, through soaking, to encourage the roots to grow deeply into the soil.